Certificate of acceptance or letter of course confirmation.

 Some passport-sized photographs, for student cards, travel passes etc.

 London does not usually have very hot or very cold weather but it can change quickly and unpredictably.
 The maximum temperature in summer is usually about 30ºC and in winter the lowest is around 0º.
 It does not snow much in London.
 We often have mild winters and cool summers so you should be prepared for anything.
 An umbrella is always useful although it doesn’t rain as much as people think.
 It rains less in London than in NYC.

 We do not expect any particular dress code in the school.
 Most of our students tend not to dress formally.

 When you are sightseeing or shopping in London you will want to be comfortable and warm.
 Most pubs, restaurants and theatres do not have an official dress code and you will be welcome in your casual clothes.
-Some more prestigious bars and restaurants, and particularly nightclubs, have a smarter dress code.
+Some more prestigious bars and restaurants, and particularly nightclubs, have a smarter dress code commercial locksmith services near me.
 The most common requirement is ‘no trainers’ (no sports shoes).
-It is better to carry your coat with you if you know that you will be out till late as it can be very cold waiting for a taxi or bus late at night!
+It is better to carry your coat with you or find help to pack and move efficiently if you know that you will be out till late as it can be very cold waiting for a taxi or bus late at night!

 Make sure you bring some warm clothes as in Britain it may be quite cold in the evenings even during summer period.

 There are many very nice places to walk in London so bring some good shoes as well.

 “When I came to London I didn’t speak English but now after a few months at Eynsford college I can use English in everyday situations and communicate with my international friends.
 I enjoy my lessons and the social activities”